Merchants are required to comply with the German Extended Producer Responsibility (EPR) law for Waste Electrical and Electronic Equipment (WEEE).

-To ensure compliance, Joom advises all eligible selling partners to proactively adhere to the regulations.
-This involves obtaining a WEEE registration number by completing registrations for each brand and category of electronic equipment offered on Joom.de
+To ensure compliance, merchants have to obtain a WEEE registration number by completing registrations for each brand and category of electronic equipment offered on Joom.de.

 - These devices require electric currents or electromagnetic fields to function correctly.

 - These devices are used in the generation, transfer, and measurement of electric currents and electromagnetic fields.